radius-project/docs/docs/content/reference/faq.md

 ### What AWS services does Radius support

-Radius applications can include AWS services that are also supported by the AWS cloud control API.
+Radius Applications can include AWS services that are also supported by the AWS cloud control API.
 See the [AWS resource library]({{< ref "/guides/author-apps/aws/overview#resource-library" >}}) for the complete list of supported AWS resources.
 Radius does not currently support direct connections to AWS resources, but it is on the backlog.
 Stay tuned for updates.

 ### What Azure services does Radius support?

-Radius applications can include any non-compute Azure service, with support for direct connections and managed identities.
+Radius Applications can include any non-compute Azure service, with support for direct connections and managed identities.
 Compute services (Web Apps, Container Apps, App Service, Functions, Logic Apps, and others) will be added in a future release.

 ### Does Radius support Google Cloud Platform (GCP)?